tinyos/tinyos-main/tos/lib/net/zigbee/readme.txt

 - ZigBee Network Layer with the TDBS

 	-Test_APL
-This application uses the interfaces provided by the NWKM component and currently is customized to use with the TELOSB mote due to the interfacing with the mote user button.
-The TELOSB mote needs to “warmup” before entering into normal operational behaviour, so, the user button is used to start the mote operation either by starting to send beacons, in the case of the ZigBee Coordinator, or to associate to a network in the case of ZigBee Routers or End Devices.
+This application uses the interfaces provided by the NWKP component and currently is customized to use with the TELOSB mote due to the interfacing with the mote user button.
+The TELOSB mote needs to ï¿½warmupï¿½ before entering into normal operational behaviour, so, the user button is used to start the mote operation either by starting to send beacons, in the case of the ZigBee Coordinator, or to associate to a network in the case of ZigBee Routers or End Devices.
 In order to test the cluster-tree approach we have forced the association to a specific parent device by assigning some static parameters to the device.
 These parameters are located in the nwk_const.h file under the lib.nwk and are the following:
--TYPE_DEVICE – selecting the role of the device in the network;
+-TYPE_DEVICE ï¿½ selecting the role of the device in the network;
--DEVICE_DEPTH – selecting the depth of the device in the network.
+-DEVICE_DEPTH ï¿½ selecting the depth of the device in the network.
 This parameter in be used in computing the cskip functions used for the address assignment and for the tree-routing.
 This value will also be used to select the appropriate parent selected for the association.
 Depending of the selected depth the device will select the statically defined parent.
 The parent values are